rackerlabs/design-system/_component_design/date-selector.md

 Ensure that the date selector supports the following user interaction behaviors.

 **Note**: The start date receives focus when the user tabs onto it.
-Complete keyboard accessibility guidelines are forthcoming.
+Complete keyboard accessibility guidelines are coming soon.

 {% endcolumn %}